Jullush/data_science/README.md

 # data_science
-That is my worksheet from Jupyter notebooks, There are code for few plots: 3 linear regressions, intersection of two graphs, and histograms for my University projects :)
+That is my worksheet from Jupyter notebooks, There you can find some code for a few plots: 3 linear regressions, intersection of two graphs, and histograms for my University projects :)